georgeherby/PoGoScansWiki/docs/_build/html/_sources/prof_oak/prof_oak.txt

 Powered Up
 ----------

-If you have powered up your mon, add the poweredup paramter to your command:
+If you have powered up your mon, add the poweredup parameter to your command:

 ::